By: Marilyn L. Davis

 Recovery is the diligent, continued exploration of self, changing, and growing in awareness.
-For instance:
+For instance, did you only:

-- Did you only load the syringe but not use it?
+- Load the syringe but not use it?

-- Did you only fill the pipe but not smoke it?
+- Fill the pipe but not smoke it?

-- Did you only get the prescription filled but not take any?
+- Get the prescription filled but not take any?

-- Did the bottle get dusty sitting unopened on the shelf?
+- Buy the bottle and put it on the shelf?

 If you are like most of us addicts and alcoholics, then you probably used.
 But, in your recovery, you won’t use all the ways to learn about yourself and change